-A group of students in the same year in high school are members of a "cohort" and each cohort is assigned a letter of the alphabet.
+A group of students in the same year in high school are members of a "cohort" and each cohort is assigned a letter or number.
 Cohorts are sometimes referred to as the "Class of [year]," with the year of expected graduation based on graduating in four years after entering ninth grade.
-The following table shows the group of students corresponding to each cohort letter:
+The following table shows the group of students corresponding to each cohort letter/number:

-Year in High School During 2020-21 Cohort Letter Ninth Grade Entry School Year "Class Of" Designation
+Year in High School During 2021-22 Cohort Letter Ninth Grade Entry School Year "Class Of" Designation

-First Z 2020-21 Class of 2024
+First 1 2021-22 Class of 2025

-Second Y 2019-20 Class of 2023
+Second Z 2020-21 Class of 2024

-Third X 2018-19 Class of 2022
+Third Y 2019-20 Class of 2023

-Fourth W 2017-18 Class of 2021
+Fourth X 2018-19 Class of 2022

-Fifth V 2016-17 Class of 2020
+Fifth W 2017-18 Class of 2021

-Sixth Ü 2015-16 Class of 2019
+Sixth V 2016-17 Class of 2020

-Over-age / Under-credited
+Overage / Under-credited

-For high schools, the over-age/under-credited status is based on credits earned and Regents passed given the student's age (where age is as of December 31 of the entry school year, and the credits and Regents are before the start of the entry school year).
+For high schools, the overage/under-credited status is based on credits earned and Regents passed given the student's age (where age is as of December 31 of the entry school year, and the credits and Regents are before the start of the entry school year).
+During the COVID-19 pandemic, some Regents exams were not offered, and eligible students received waivers for those exams.
+For this metric, a Regents waiver is equivalent to a passed Regents exam.